All Episodes

 Yes.

-Uh earlier than what was scheduled.
+Did you leave the studio earlier than what was scheduled?

 Yeah, I believe so.

-All right, that's just from the CC TV footage I just showed y'all.
+All right, that's just from the CCTV footage I just showed y'all.

-Okay, you know who got into the G. All right, the people that went into the Mitsubishi that showed y'all, they're not really relevant, guys.
+All right, the people that went into the Mitsubishi that showed y'all, they're not really relevant, guys.

 And the reason why is because they ended up lying to the police and telling completely different stories anyway.

-Um, but the defense's goal here isn't to say who got in vehicle and whatever.
+But the defense's goal here isn't to say who got in vehicle and whatever.

 So it wouldn't make sense for him to kill his friends in cold blood the way that they were killed.

-Courtney, Jamel, Seth, and Judy.
+Courtney, Jamil, Seth, and Judy.

 Where were you going?